data-exp-lab/analysis_schema/README.md

 After running that line of code in the command line, image files of a projection plot or other visauls are returned.

 Documentation is coming soon to: https://analysis-schema.readthedocs.io.

+More examples can be seen with this virtual poster [describing Analysis Schema use cases](https://samwalkow.github.io/2021-scipy-poster-ScientificWorkflowDescription/).

 ## Dependencies